Assessment and Approvals of Foster Carers

 - The procedures for behaviour management and unauthorised absences of children placed with the foster carer including the ban on corporal punishment;

-New foster carers will also be given a Welcome Pack and a link to the Foster Carer’s Hand-Book, which covers policies, procedures, guidance, legal information and insurance details.
+New foster carers will also be given their personal copy of the Foster Carer's Hand-Book, which contains information about fostering in the local authority and covers policies, procedures, guidance, legal information and insurance details.
+Information about local foster carer support groups will also be provided.

-The manager of the Fostering Service will maintain a register of all approved foster carers containing the following particulars:
+A register of all approved foster carers will be maintained by the fostering service containing the following particulars:

 - The date of approval and of each review of the approval;